Nellie Bellflower

-Nellie Bellflower (born May 1, 1946) is an American actress, voice artist, and producer.
+Nellie Bellflower is an American actress, voice artist, and producer.

-Early life, family and education

-Bellflower was born in Phoenix, Arizona.

 Career

 Bellflower provided the voice of Princess Ariel in the Ruby-Spears animated television series Thundarr the Barbarian.
 She was also a voice actress for The Last Unicorn and The Return of the King.
 She acted in Americathon, the miniseries East of Eden, and she also played guest roles on various TV series such as Barnaby Jones, Barney Miller, Starsky & Hutch, and Happy Days (as Fonzie's ex-fiancée Maureen Johnson, in the Season 2 episode "Fonzie's Getting Married".

 Nellie has been involved in movie production with three projects: The Girl in Melanie Klein (2008), Miss Pettigrew Lives for a Day (2008) and Finding Neverland (2004), for which she was nominated for an Academy Award as Producer for Best Picture.

 Personal life

 Bellflower is married to Michael Mislove.